ukraine2022/ukraine2022.github.io/index.md

 I am an Associate Professor in the Department of Mathematics and Statistics at the University of New Mexico.

-My research interests are in the areas of spectral and inverse spectral theory, Chebyshev and orthogonal polynomials, approximation theory, and more broadly in analysis and mathematical physics.
+My research interests are in the areas of spectral and inverse spectral theory, Chebyshev and orthogonal polynomials, approximation theory, and more broadly analysis and mathematical physics.

 Selected publications: